 What are you doing now?

 Career Overview: My art has been exhibited publicly many times at various venues, and has been on exhibit at a gallery/business/public venue continuously for more than a decade, which is an unusual accomplishment for most artists.
-For approximately a decade, my fine artwork has been on display at Santa Barbara, California City Hall.
+Exhibitions have included Santa Barbara City Hall, Ventura County Government Center, Santa Barbara Museum of Natural History, Community Memorial Hospital, The Atkinson Gallery (Santa Barbara City College), Children’s Hospital of Philadelphia, the Harvard Smithsonian Observatory, among others (several as the result of juried competition).
+For approximately a decade, my fine artwork was been on display at Santa Barbara, California City Hall.
 Similarly, commencing public exhibition in February 2011, Community Memorial Hospital acquired a large collection of my works, following a display of my artwork and poetry for the hospital in 2010.
 In 2006 I was fortunate to have a solo exhibition that was recorded by Marjorie Cronshaw on behalf of the Montecito, California History Committee, and I’ve been named an artist to watch by the “Montecito Journal” and a few other periodicals.
 A retrospective of M. Nicole van Dam works has also been published, entitled “M. Nicole van Dam, A Retrospective 2010.”
 (See also my Portfolio ) Current gallery exhibitions often include recitations of my poetry and philosophy combined with my art, in large part taken from my book (and labor of love) “Tempo – The Rhythm and Rhyme of the Artist.”
 In 1978, I as a solo artist did a mural of the constellations and astrological symbols inside the curved surface of the Harvard/Smithsonian Observatory dome.

 In addition to fine art exhibitions, as an internationally licensed artist and author, my work is licensed by international manufacturers for many products, such as glass plates, footwear, tile wall murals, collectibles, etc., and as a result people around the world have purchased my work.
 I’ve enjoyed the thrill of being written about in collector newsletters, including international newsletters that published my poetry as well as my other creations.
 Examples of the many products made using licensed images of my art can be seen on this site at the Licensing menu tab.
 I’ve authored books which combine my art with my poetry, humor and philosophy, and current gallery exhibitions often include recitations of my poetry and philosophy combined with my art.
 The book I am most proud of blends my art and writing and is called “Tempo – The Rhythm and Rhyme of the Artist.”
 I also have written and illustrated several children’s books, including “Inca Dink, The Great Houndini” ™ (licensed for the iPhone/iPad and narrated by BBC personality Dominic Byrne) and “Rosie and Emma Plant a Seed“™ and “This Little Puppy.”™